esposem/Kernel_Paxos/README.md

 - Config file to be read by module (for now parameters are hardcoded)
 - replace uthash with fixed size circular buffer
-- use netlink instead of chardevice
+- use netlink instead of chardevice, use multicast with netlink
+- add quorum of trim inside the acceptor to effectively send trim to everybody
+- support of different message size values
+- use a persistent storage instead of trimming the values in memory
+- easier way to add objects in makefile